Undeniable: Evolution and the Science of Creation: Reception

 The book received considerable press, including The New York Times interviewing Nye about his inspiration and the subject of the book and a feature in National Geographic.
 In addition to The New York Times, the book was reviewed by major news outlets that included The Wall Street Journal, Scientific American, U.S. News & World Report, C-SPAN, HuffPost Live, The Washington Post, and CBS News.

 The Wall Street Journal stated that "Mr. Nye makes an eloquent case for evolution."
 Regarding the debate and the book, Scientific American stated "no matter your stance on whether Bill should have engaged in the original debate or not, this book is a very appropriate follow-up and a terrific gift idea for those who might need a primer in how science looks at the world."

 Revised chapter on GMOs

-As of 2015, Nye stated an upcoming revision of his book would contain a rewritten chapter on GMOs, which he now supports.
+In 2015, Nye stated an upcoming revision of his book would contain a rewritten chapter on GMOs, which he now supports.